 Honesty is still the best policy – if you reward employees who aren’t top performers, you could negatively impact actual high performers’ motivation.
 Again, Mann and Dvorak have an insightful take on this:

 Great managers know that they can never give too much recognition as long as it’s honest and deserved.
 Acknowledging an employee’s best work goes a long way toward making him or her feel valued and can lead to other desirable workplace outcomes.

 Feedback From Employees

 And while we’re talking about feedback, don’t forget to ask employees for feedback about your company and the work environment.
-Jim Barnett, in an article for HR Technologist about employee appreciation, astutely pointed out:
+Jim Barnett, in How to Celebrate Employee Appreciation Day & Pi Day! astutely pointed out: